recursivetree/seat-info/documentation.md

 section.
 To create such a link, add this to jump destination: `<pagelink id="your_id">`.
 To actually create the link to the target, use a normal link like this: `<a href="#your_id">jump down</a>`.

+You aren't restricted to the `pagelink` element anymore, `id` should work on any element.
+As of right now, it only remains as a compatibility element and will be removed in future versions.

 ## Bold
 `<b>bold text</b>`